Slug barrel: New slug technology

 The widespread availability of rifled shotgun barrels was quickly followed by the introduction of special slugs designed for use with the rifled barrels.
 The short, fat, unaerodynamic Foster slug was no longer needed for its inherent stability; new slugs were smaller in diameter, usually around 10.16 to 12.7 millimeters (.40 to .50 caliber) (compared to the 18.5 millimeter (.73 inch) bore diameter of a 12 gauge), and carried in a plastic sabot.
 The saboted slug had half the frontal area of the old slugs, which translated to less drag, and greater penetration.
 Lighter, faster slugs were also possible, allowing for a flatter trajectory and longer range.
 With the wide selection of barrels, shotshells and slugs, the modern shotgun is a tremendously versatile tool.

 Shotgun slugs for safety

-While shotgun slugs were originally developed as a convenience to the hunter who already owned a shotgun and did not want to purchase a rifle for hunting game, heavily populated areas now allow large game hunting only with shotguns.
+While shotgun slugs were originally developed as a convenience to the hunter who already owned a shotgun and did not want to purchase a rifle for hunting game, many heavily populated jurisdictions now allow large game hunting only with shotguns.
 The limited range of the slow, heavy slug—even a saboted slug—compared to a rifle bullet offers a safety advantage by limiting the maximum range.
 While buckshot is capable of taking deer-sized game, it is only effective at short ranges, generally under 50 yards (46 meters).
 A properly selected barrel and slug load can increase the range to 150 yards (137 meters) or more.